 The City also asserts that WMATA should have determined the land area and configuration of the transit facilities first, before offering the property.
 This assertion is somewhat consistent with a recent recommendation of the WMATA- sponsored Joint Development Task Force.
 However the Task Force recommendation focused on the positive benefits to the project if WMATA identified its needs earlier in the process, rather than later.
-The Task Force recommendation of transit operation needs.
+The Task Force recommendations also suggest having the developer be a active participant in the determination of transit operation needs.
 Ultimately, these recommendations were accomplished through the extensive site plan review process for the Takoma Station project.
 However the determination of needs does not translate to a pre-determination of land area.
 Rather, WMATA does determine the nature and quantity of transit facilities and has criteria for those facilities (length of bus bays would be one example).
 When summed, one could determine a rough idea of size but that would change depending on layout.
 The ultimate plan also includes input from the jurisdiction.
 The City also asserts that WMATA abdicates its responsibilities because some decisions are made as part of the land use approval process in the relevant jurisdiction.
 This is not true.
 WMATA does not control local land use approvals, but if a jurisdiction were to require changes that WMATA believed were unworkable or undesirable, WMATA does not have to agree and can terminate the transaction.
 This rarely if ever happens because WMATA works collaboratively with local governments to achieve desirable results.